codefoxes/greenlet/readme.txt

 Colorwings is a visual style editor for WordPress by Karthik Bhat. (https://github.com/karthikax/colorwings/) Distributed under the MIT License

-= React Sortable HOC Licence =
+= SortableJS Licence =

-React Sortable HOC is a components sorting library by Claudéric Demers. (https://github.com/clauderic/react-sortable-hoc) Distributed under the MIT License
+Sortable is a JavaScript library for reorderable drag-and-drop lists. (https://github.com/SortableJS/Sortable/) Distributed under the MIT License

+= react-sortablejs Licence =

+react-sortablejs is a React binding library for SortableJS. (https://github.com/SortableJS/react-sortablejs) Distributed under the MIT License

 = react-select-search Licence =